babasaraki/iandow.github.io/_posts/2016-08-26-How-to-debug-remote-spark-jobs-with-IntelliJ.md

 tags: [intellij, spark]
 ---

 Application developers often use debuggers to find and fix defects in their code.
-Attaching a debugger to running application is straightforward when the runtime is local on a laptop but trickier when that code runs on a remote server.
+Attaching a debugger to a running application is straightforward when the runtime is local on a laptop but trickier when that code runs on a remote server.
 This is even more confusing for Big Data applications since they typically run in a distributed fashion across a multiple remote cluster nodes.
 Fortunately, for Big Data applications implemented with the Apache Spark framework, it's actually pretty easy to attach a debugger even as they run across a remote multi-node cluster.

 My favorite IDE is IntelliJ.
 I use it to develop Spark applications that run on remote multi-node clusters.
 I configure maven to compile my application and all its dependencies into a single jar, then after I build my jar file I upload it to my remote cluster and run it like this: